 EOS's Role in the UTSA Affirmative Action Plan

-UTSA recognizes that equal participation of minorities, women, disabled persons and veterans in all employment opportunities is a necessary component of any effective Affirmative Action Plan (AAP).
+UTSA recognizes that equal participation of minorities, women, individuals with disabilities, and veterans in all employment opportunities is a necessary component of any effective Affirmative Action Plan (AAP).

 The UTSA Affirmative Action Plan has been developed and is designed to assure compliance with federal law, rules and regulations; compliance within the UT System’s Regents Rules and UTSA policy.
 EOS and the UTSA’s Human Resource office partner in developing, implementing, and monitoring the University’s AAP and affirmative action related charges.